ssenmosip/mosip-temp-documentation/FRS-Data-Services.md

 Responds with the Machine ID to the source

-Raise an alert in case of listed exceptions as specified below
+Raises an alert in case of listed exceptions as specified below
 * All confirmation, warning, and error messages are listed below.
 The message text is configurable.

 ### <p align="left"> **1.
 Type: Success – Info Message**